cobi-bike/DevKit/README.md

 });
 ```

-There is a ton of more data available like current speed, course, heart-rate (if heart-rate monitor is connected), power, calories burned and much more.
+There is a ton of data available such as current speed, course, heart-rate (if heart-rate monitor is connected), power, calories burned and much more.
 Our [COBI.js reference](https://cobi-bike.github.io/COBI.js/) will be your friend.

 ### Step 3: Testing